 25 latent topics in this document set are identified by the topic model.
 Table 1 lists these topics along with their names (manually assigned by the authors), stemmed keywords, and order of prevalence in the corpus.
-As expected, most of the subject areas that were explicit in our search are reproduced by the model: building energy performance (topic #1), thermal comfort (#7), and green buildings and infrastructure (#21); solid waste management (#5) and recycling (#20); urban form (#6); and a large number of transportation topics, including congestion charges (#11, #22), active travel and cycling (#8, #24), electric vehicles (#12), and various topics representing different types of public transportation (#9, #13, #17, #25).

 The largest topic – planning and governance (#1) – well represents the policy and planning aspects of urban mitigation that were an explicit condition in our search (to be clear, each document is a combination of topics, hence the prevalence of this particular topic across the whole corpus).
 Building energy consumption (#2) is also a large topic, but this may reflect the fact that building topics are more aggregated (fewer) in this model, in contrast to transport, which has considerably more granularity due to its relatively larger set of documents.

+[again – we need topic growth: suggest to include this in table & figure]